Back to Posts

 Why does Sacramento matter so much?
 California is home to Silicon Valley and the majority of the nation's largest AI companies.
 Because of its market size (40 million residents and the world's fifth-largest economy), when California passes a law, companies often apply the same compliance changes across the entire United States rather than create state-specific systems.

 This dynamic is sometimes called the "California Effect."
-It's why California's privacy laws like California Consumer Privacy Act (CCPA) become de facto national standards before Congress acts.
+It's why California's privacy laws like the California Consumer Privacy Act (CCPA) become de facto national standards before Congress acts.
 The same pattern is emerging with AI: disclosure rules, deepfake restrictions, and insurer guardrails adopted here are already shaping debates in Washington, D.C., New York, Illinois, and other states.

 24Passed